 Current SLPS Projects

 Student-Initiated Legal Services Projects (SLPS) are a vital part of the student experience at Berkeley Law.
-Most students join at least one SLP during their first year and many join two or more.
+Most students join at least one SLPS during their first year and many join two or more.
 Still others continue SLPS work throughout law school.

 The current SLPS Projects are: